+Segment 2B:

-- Segment 2B: - Larpenteur Avenue Station The trail is proposed to be located adjacent and connecting to the southbound platform. - Frost Avenue Station The trail is proposed to be located adjacent and connecting to the southbound platform. - Highway 36 Station The trail is proposed to be located adjacent and connecting to the northbound platform.
-Plaza and trailhead facilities are currently proposed at the station site. - Maplewood Mall Transit Center/Station The trail is proposed to be located approximately 1⁄2 mile west of the station, and existing sidewalks on Beam Avenue will provide this connection. - St. Johns Boulevard Station The trail is proposed to be located approximately 1/8 mile west of the station, and existing sidewalks on Hazelwood Street and Beam Avenue will provide this connection. - Buerkle Road Station The trail is proposed to be located adjacent and connecting to the northbound platform. - Segment 2C: - Whitaker Street Station The trail is proposed to be located adjacent and connecting to the northbound platform.
+- Larpenteur Avenue Station The trail is proposed to be located adjacent and connecting to the southbound platform. - Frost Avenue Station The trail is proposed to be located adjacent and connecting to the southbound platform. - Highway 36 Station The trail is proposed to be located adjacent and connecting to the northbound platform.
+Plaza and trailhead facilities are currently proposed at the station site. - \circ Maplewood Mall Transit Center/Station The trail is proposed to be located approximately $\frac{1}{2}$ mile west of the station, and existing sidewalks on Beam Avenue will provide this connection. - St. Johns Boulevard Station The trail is proposed to be located approximately 1/8 mile west of the station, and existing sidewalks on Hazelwood Street and Beam Avenue will provide this connection. - Buerkle Road Station The trail is proposed to be located adjacent and connecting to the northbound platform.